 HAPPY DOG!
 HAPPY TIME!

-It would be interessting to know what kind of experiences you made with insect repellents.
+It would be interesting to know what kind of experiences you made with insect repellents.
 Have you tried any natural repellents before?
+If you like, share your experience in the comments below.

 UPDATE 4/15/2013: I’ve been getting a lot of great feedback of people who successfully tried coconut oil on their dogs and even cats.
 Here is a helpful tip from one of the readers: “I also boiled 1/2c of coconut oil with 1c water in a sauce pan then put it in a spray bottle and spritz it on the bed and we’ve had no more bites.
 I thought your readers might like to know that trick too!”